Tag Archive: Oldham Open 2019

 I wouldn’t give any advice except watch out for sharks.

 Tell us something fun about yourself, it doesn’t have to be art related?

-I pretend to listen and it causes me to get into trouble all the time!
+I sometimes don’t hear what people say and it causes me to get into trouble all the time!